pittisl/PTEase/README.md

 # PTEase: Objective Airway Examination for Pulmonary Telemedicine using Commodity Smartphones
 ## Introduction
 PTEase is a new smartphone-based sensing system designed to examine human airway's internal physiological conditions.
-PTEase uses active acoustic sensing to measure the internal changes of lower airway caliber, and then leverages machine learning to analyze the sensory data for pulmonary disease evaluation.
+PTEase uses active acoustic sensing to measure the internal changes of airway caliber, and then leverages machine learning to analyze the sensory data for pulmonary disease evaluation.
 ## Documentation
 ```
 docs